bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-27-0.md

 Aaron van Wirdum: 00:24:30

 Or we change it to 1971.
 That's what Bitcoiners will agree with.
+[Humour]

 Sjors Provoost: 00:24:36